apim/apim.github.io/03_Spring_Tutorial.md

 # Spring Tutorial

 This tutorial will cover all basic concepts of Spring and all tutorials here will consist of full hands-on practices.
 Platform used is Windows 10, with all *latest versions* of *Eclipse*, *JDK8* & *Maven* installed.
 Complete source for all tutorials is given at the end of the pages as a link to the GitHub repository.
-Finally, for the sake of brevity, standard auto generated getter and setter methods are ommitted in below code snippets.
+Finally, for the sake of brevity, standard auto generated getter and setter methods are ommitted in below code snippets and throughout other examples in this blog.

 Begin by creating a new Maven Java project in Eclipse as *spring-tutorial*.